Hey, your browser is out of date!

 The answer is to eat solely at the Christmas markets, planning your meals around some of the particular dishes that catch your eye.
 A giant pretzel for lunch?
 Why not?
 A foot-long bockwurst for dinner?
 Yes, please.
 A Belgian waffle for dessert?
 Don't mind if we do.

-If you would like to start planning your festive trip to one of Europe’s Christmas markets this winter, you can call the team on 0800 988 3369.
-Or, sign up to our mailing list to be amongst the first to know when our new winter brochure becomes available.
+If you would like to start planning your festive trip to one of Europe's Christmas markets this winter, you can call the team on or, sign up to our mailing list to be amongst the first to know when our new winter brochure becomes available.

 No items found.